xylee95/Spatiotemporal-Attack-On-Deep-RL-Agents/README.md

 ## Results

 As hypothesized, given the same budget, LAS proves to be a much stronger attack than MAS, which is in turn stronger than a random perturbation.
+Results are shown for rewards obtained by the RL agent across 10 different episodes.
 ![Distribution of rewards for PPO in Lunar Lander agent under different attacks](/images/PPO_LL_boxplot.png "Distribution of rewards for PPO in Lunar Lander agent under different attacks")

 ## Box2D environments